Acuant/AndroidSDKV11/README.md

 ## AcuantDocumentProcessing ##

-After you capture a document image is captured, use the following steps to process the image.
+After you capture a document image and completed crop, it can be processed using the following steps.

 **Note:**  If an upload fails with an error, retry the image upload using a better image.